xuan07t2/english_technical_vocabulary/PSM.md

 Idioms
 ​  [countable, uncountable] a formal set of ideas that is intended to explain why something happens or exists theory of something the theory of evolution/relativity

+ upon preposition

+ /əˈpɒn/
+ /əˈpɑːn/
+Idioms
+​  (formal, especially British English)
+= on
+The decision was based upon two considerations.

+collective adjective
+ /kəˈlektɪv/
+ /kəˈlektɪv/
+[usually before noun]
+​ done or shared by all members of a group of people; involving a whole group or society collective leadership/decision-making/responsibility

+their determiner
+ /ðeə(r)/
+ /ðer/
+the possessive form of they
+​  of or belonging to people, animals or things that have already been mentioned or are easily identified

+interaction noun
+ OPAL WOPAL S
+ /ˌɪntərˈækʃn/
+ /ˌɪntərˈækʃn/
+[uncountable, countable]
+​ interaction (between A and B) | interaction (of A) (with B) the act of communicating with somebody, especially while you work, play or spend time with them the interaction between performers and their audience

+process noun
+ OPAL WOPAL S
+ /ˈprəʊses/
+ /ˈprɑːses/
+​  a series of things that are done in order to achieve a particular result the consultation/planning process

+employ verb
+ OPAL W
+ /ɪmˈplɔɪ/
+ /ɪmˈplɔɪ/
+Verb Forms
+Idioms
+(formal) to use something such as a skill, method, etc. for a particular purpose He criticized the repressive methods employed by the country's government.

+empiricism noun
+ /ɪmˈpɪrɪsɪzəm/
+ /ɪmˈpɪrɪsɪzəm/
+[uncountable] (philosophy)
+​the use of experiments or experience as the basis for your ideas; the belief in these methods

+lean verb

+ /liːn/
+ /liːn/
+[intransitive] to rest on or against something for support lean against something A shovel was leaning against the wall. lean on something The old man was leaning heavily on a stick.

+ assert verb
+ OPAL W
+ /əˈsɜːt/
+ /əˈsɜːrt/
+Verb Forms
+​ to state clearly and definitely that something is true assert that… She continued to assert that she was innocent.

+ observe verb
+ OPAL WOPAL S
+ /əbˈzɜːv/
+ /əbˈzɜːrv/
+Verb Forms
+[transitive, intransitive] (formal) to watch somebody/something carefully, especially to learn more about them SYNONYM monitor
+He observes keenly, but says little.